jokkebk/fileson/README.md

 ```

 Checksum lookup treats files with identical name, size and modification
 timestamp as identical.
-It will remove duplicates from cache (these should
-be rare) but will assume that any new or moved files with identical
-fingerprint are unchanged.
 This should work very well for normal use cases.
+If you want to be more strict, add `-s` or `--strict` to further limit
+matches to full path matches.
+Note that this means calculating new checksum
+for all moved files.

 ## Duplicate detection

 Once you have a fileson database ready, you can do fun things like see if
 you have any duplicates in your folder (cryptic string before duplicates
-identifies the `size-hash` collision):
+identifies the checksum collision, whether it is based on size or sha1):

 ```console
 user@server:~$ python3 fileson_duplicates.py pics.json